 BOXED WARNING: OCULAR TOXICITY

-TIVDAK caused changes in the corneal epithelium and conjunctiva resulting in changes in vision, including severe vision loss, and corneal ulceration.
-Conduct an ophthalmic exam at baseline, prior to each dose, and as clinically indicated.
-Adhere to premedication and required eye care before, during, and after infusion.
+TIVDAK can cause severe ocular toxicities resulting in changes in vision, including severe vision loss, and corneal ulceration.
+Conduct an ophthalmic exam, including an assessment of ocular symptoms, visual acuity, and slit lamp exam of the anterior segment of the eye prior to initiation of TIVDAK, prior to every cycle for the first nine cycles, and as clinically indicated.
+Adhere to the required premedication and eye care before, during, and after infusion.
 Withhold TIVDAK until improvement and resume, reduce the dose, or permanently discontinue, based on severity.

 Warnings and Precautions

-Ocular adverse reactions occurred in 60% of patients with cervical cancer treated with TIVDAK across clinical trials.
-The most common were conjunctival adverse reactions (40%), dry eye (29%), corneal adverse reactions (21%), and blepharitis (8%).
-Grade 3 ocular adverse reactions occurred in 3.8% of patients, including severe ulcerative keratitis in 3.2% of patients.
-One patient experienced ulcerative keratitis with perforation requiring corneal transplantation.
-Cases of symblepharon were reported in patients with other tumor types treated with TIVDAK at the recommended dose.
+Ocular adverse reactions occurred in 55% of patients with cervical cancer treated with TIVDAK across clinical trials.
+The most common were conjunctivitis (32%), dry eye (24%), keratopathy (17%), and blepharitis (5%).
+Grade 3 ocular adverse reactions occurred in 3.3% of patients, including severe ulcerative keratitis in 1.2% of patients.
+Nine patients (2.1%) experienced ulcerative keratitis (including one with perforation requiring corneal transplantation), six (1.4%) conjunctival ulcer, four (0.9%) corneal erosion, two (0.5%) conjunctival erosion, and two (0.5%) symblepharon.

-Refer patients to an eye care provider for an ophthalmic exam, including visual acuity and slit lamp exam, at baseline, prior to each dose, and as clinically indicated.
-Adhere to premedication and required eye care to reduce the risk of ocular adverse reactions.
-Promptly refer patients to an eye care provider for any new or worsening ocular signs and symptoms.
-Withhold dose, reduce the dose, or permanently discontinue TIVDAK based on the severity of the adverse reaction.
+Adhere to the required premedication and eye care before, during, and after infusion to reduce the risk of ocular adverse reactions.
+Monitor for ocular toxicity and promptly refer patients to an eye care provider for any new or worsening ocular signs and symptoms.
+Withhold, reduce, or permanently discontinue TIVDAK based on the severity or persistence of the ocular adverse reaction.

-Peripheral neuropathy (PN) occurred in 42% of cervical cancer patients treated with TIVDAK across clinical trials; 8% of patients experienced Grade 3 PN.
-PN adverse reactions included peripheral neuropathy (20%), peripheral sensory neuropathy (11%), peripheral sensorimotor neuropathy (5%), motor neuropathy (3%), muscular weakness (3%), and demyelinating peripheral polyneuropathy (1%).
+Peripheral neuropathy (PN) occurred in 39% of cervical cancer patients treated with TIVDAK across clinical trials; 6% of patients experienced Grade 3 PN.
+PN adverse reactions included peripheral sensory neuropathy (23%), PN (5%), paresthesia (3.8%), peripheral sensorimotor neuropathy (3.3%), muscular weakness (2.8%), and peripheral motor neuropathy (2.4%).
 One patient with another tumor type treated with TIVDAK at the recommended dose developed Guillain-Barre syndrome.

 Monitor patients for signs and symptoms of neuropathy such as paresthesia, tingling or a burning sensation, neuropathic pain, muscle weakness, or dysesthesia.
 For new or worsening PN, withhold, then dose reduce, or permanently discontinue TIVDAK based on the severity of PN.

-Hemorrhage occurred in 62% of cervical cancer patients treated with TIVDAK across clinical trials.
-The most common all grade hemorrhage adverse reactions were epistaxis (44%), hematuria (10%), and vaginal hemorrhage (10%).
-Grade 3 hemorrhage occurred in 5% of patients.
+Hemorrhage occurred in 51% of cervical cancer patients treated with TIVDAK across clinical trials.
+The most common all grade hemorrhage adverse reaction was epistaxis (33%).
+Grade 3 hemorrhage occurred in 4% of patients.

 Monitor patients for signs and symptoms of hemorrhage.
-For patients experiencing pulmonary or central nervous system (CNS) hemorrhage, permanently discontinue TIVDAK.
+For patients experiencing pulmonary or central nervous system hemorrhage, permanently discontinue TIVDAK.
 For Grade ≥2 hemorrhage in any other location, withhold until bleeding has resolved, blood hemoglobin is stable, there is no bleeding diathesis that could increase the risk of continuing therapy, and there is no anatomical or pathologic condition that can increase the risk of hemorrhage recurrence.
 After resolution, either resume treatment or permanently discontinue TIVDAK.

 Pneumonitis that is severe, life-threatening, or fatal can occur in patients treated with antibody-drug conjugates containing vedotin, including TIVDAK.
-Among patients with cervical cancer treated with TIVDAK across clinical trials, 2 patients (1.3%) experienced pneumonitis, including 1 patient who had a fatal outcome.
+Among cervical cancer patients treated with TIVDAK across clinical trials, 4 patients (0.9%) experienced pneumonitis, including 1 patient who had a fatal outcome.

 Monitor patients for pulmonary symptoms of pneumonitis.
 Symptoms may include hypoxia, cough, dyspnea or interstitial infiltrates on radiologic exams.
-Infectious, neoplastic, and other causes for symptoms should be excluded through appropriate investigations.
+Infectious, neoplastic, and other causes for such symptoms should be excluded through appropriate investigations.
 Withhold TIVDAK for patients who develop persistent or recurrent Grade 2 pneumonitis and consider dose reduction.
 Permanently discontinue TIVDAK in all patients with Grade 3 or 4 pneumonitis.

-Severe cutaneous adverse reactions, including events of fatal or life-threatening Stevens-Johnson syndrome (SJS), can occur in patients treated with TIVDAK.
+Severe cutaneous adverse reactions (SCAR), including events of fatal or life-threatening Stevens-Johnson syndrome (SJS), can occur in patients treated with TIVDAK.
+SCAR occurred in 1.6% of cervical cancer patients treated with TIVDAK across clinical trials.
+Grade ≥3 SCAR occurred in 0.5% of patients, including 1 patient who had a fatal outcome.

-Monitor patients for signs or symptoms of severe cutaneous adverse reactions, which include target lesions, worsening skin reactions, blistering or peeling of the skin, painful sores in mouth, nose, throat, or genital area, fever or flu-like symptoms, and swollen lymph nodes.
-If signs or symptoms of severe cutaneous adverse reactions occur, withhold TIVDAK until the etiology of the reaction has been determined.
+Monitor patients for signs or symptoms of SCAR, which include target lesions, worsening skin reactions, blistering or peeling of the skin, painful sores in mouth, nose, throat, or genital area, fever or flu-like symptoms, and swollen lymph nodes.
+If signs or symptoms of SCAR occur, withhold TIVDAK until the etiology of the reaction has been determined.
 Early consultation with a specialist is recommended to ensure greater diagnostic accuracy and appropriate management.
-Permanently discontinue TIVDAK for confirmed Grade 3 or 4 severe cutaneous adverse reactions, including SJS.
+Permanently discontinue TIVDAK for confirmed Grade 3 or 4 SCAR, including SJS.

 Embryo-fetal toxicity: TIVDAK can cause fetal harm when administered to a pregnant woman.
 Advise patients of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TIVDAK and for 2 months after the last dose.
 Advise male patients with female partners of reproductive potential to use effective contraception during treatment with TIVDAK and for 4 months after the last dose.